LGBTQ Cultural Competence Training Approved for Washington, DC (As Per a Public Health Priorities Education for Nurses)

 - Post signage to affirm nondiscrimination policies that include sexual orientation, gender identity, and gender expression.

-- Evaluate environmental factors of potential concerns for LGBTQ+ patients and families, such as bathroom designations, artwork, posters, educational brochures, etc.
+- Evaluate environmental factors of potential concern for LGBTQ+ patients and families, such as bathroom designations, artwork, posters, educational brochures, magazines in the waiting room, etc.

 Internet and Website